 I might add that another goal of mine was to create a kind of full-body literary experience for the reader in the way that music does for a listener–intellectual, emotional, physical.
 If, at that point, The PR was still not plunking down $15.99 but was instead edging toward the shrink-wrapped porn in the bookstore’s mag section (do they still sell porn mags in airport bookstores?
-Once you’ve purchased a porn mag in an airport, what then?)
+My first thought would be not since most porn these days is found on websites such as Nu Bay, not in magazines.
+Anyway, once you’ve purchased a porn mag in an airport, what then?)
 I would make a last-ditch attempt at enticement (entrapment?) by saying hey, I don’t write fiction simply to depict societal slivers or record pathos, though I’ve done both of those things; I aim for classical tragedy.
 In fact, I aimed for it in that hot item you hold in your classy hand right now.
 And within that tragedy, I hope to find–to affirm the truth of–enchantment.

 CA: Tell us about your main character, Henry, and his relationship with Her.